theogiraudet/Bookshelf/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the [changelog](https://github.com/mcbookshelf/bookshelf/blob/master/docs/CHANGELOG.md) to reflect my contribution.
 - [ ] If this pull request adds or modifies a feature:
   - [ ] I have documented my changes in the `/docs` folder.
+  - [ ] I have updated the metadata of the feature.
+See [feature metadata](https://docs.mcbookshelf.dev/en/master/contribute/metadata.html#feature-metadata).
   - [ ] I have thoroughly tested my changes.
-See [testing guidelines](https://docs.mcbookshelf.dev/en/latest/contribute/debug.html#unit-tests).
+See [testing guidelines](https://docs.mcbookshelf.dev/en/master/contribute/debug.html#unit-tests).